-

 Apart from the creation of an entity or establishment, what other possibilities are there for expanding business operations in your jurisdiction?
 Can one work with trade /commercial agents, resellers and are there any specific rules to be observed?

-Unless otherwise stipulated in the articles of association an entity or establishment is free to expand business operations in The Netherlands through commercial agents and or resellers.
+Unless otherwise stipulated in the articles of association, an entity or establishment is free to expand business operations in the Netherlands through distributors, agents or resellers.

 Are there any corporate governance codes or equivalent for privately owned companies or groups of companies?
 If so, please provide a summary of the main provisions and how they apply.

 The Dutch Corporate Governance Code (also: Code) is the most dominant governance code and applies to – briefly put – listed entities.
-The Code was lastly revised in 2016.
+The Code was last revised in 2025.

-The Code set outs general principles, which are considered as reflecting widespread views on good corporate governance.
+The Code sets out general principles, which are considered as reflecting widespread views on good corporate governance.
 These principles are each followed by and supplemented with specific best practice provisions.
-Together, the principles and best practice provisions aim to define responsibilities for:
+Together, the principles and best practice provisions aim to define responsibilities for

-Pursuant to the Code, the remuneration policy applicable to management board members should be clear and understandable, should focus on long-term value creation for the company and its affiliated enterprise, and take into account the internal pay ratios.
+Pursuant to the Code, the remuneration policy applicable to management board members should be clear and understandable, should focus on long-term value creation for the company and its affiliated enterprise, and consider the internal pay ratios. - The general meeting

 What are the options available when looking to provide the entity with working capital? i.e., capital injection, loans etc.

 There are several ways for a shareholder to provide the entity with working capital.
-The main options are a 1) a shareholders cash contribution, 2) subscribing for more shares and 3) executing a shareholder loan agreement.
+The main options are 1) a shareholder’s cash contribution, 2) issuance of shares and 3) providing a loan.

-Outside the shareholder – entity relation, the entity may consider a loan from another entity within the same group or from a third party.
-In addition to this the company may opt for other alternatives such as the restructuring of debts and asset refinancing.
+Besides the shareholder/entity relation, the entity may consider a loan from another entity within the same group or from a third party.
+In addition to this, the company may opt for other alternatives such as the restructuring of debts and asset refinancing.

 What are the processes for returning proceeds from entities? i.e., dividends, returns of capital, loans etc.

-NVs and BVs can return proceeds to their shareholders in several ways.
-For both the NV and the BV distributions of dividend are subject to certain capital requirements.
+NVs and BVs can return proceeds to their shareholder(s) in several ways.
+For both NVs and BVs dividend distributions are subject to certain capital requirements (consisting of a balance sheet test and liquidity test).
 These capital requirements aim to avoid bankruptcy or harm to creditors.

-By far the most popular option is to provide shareholders with a (stock)dividend.
+By far the most common option is to distribute dividend to shareholders.

 Dividend distributions – NV